youmioh91/youmioh91.github.io/_pages/projects.md

   <p>
-    This research supports improved regional methane estimates, independent model evaluation, and the development of higher-resolution, decision-relevant CarbonTracker-CH₄ products.
+    This research supports improved regional methane estimates, independent model evaluation, and the development of higher-resolution decision-support bottom-up and top-down products.
   </p>

   <p class="research-links">